sujit79/sleep-app/README.md

  rails g scaffold UserAssociation associated_user_id:integer user:references <br />
  rails g scaffold UserSleep user_id:integer user:references <br />

+ # Improvements

+ The App can be furthur be enhanced to follow semantics, structuring and type definition in terms of object to understand business requirements where in the model/views and database should be enhanced.

  # Suggestions

  Findout ways to integrate Ruby code with other Gems which are non standard using scaffolding.
 Suggested approach